Laci1953/RTM-Z80/README.md

 The only mandatory hardware requirement is the support of Z80 Interrupt Mode 2.

-New in v2.4 : see DEMO folder for getxfile, putxfile
+New in v2.4 : see DEMO folder for getxfile, putxfile (XMODEM compatible)